ringcentral/ringcentral-embeddable/docs/widget-event.md

 * The `rc-call-ring-notify` event is fired when user gets a ringing incoming call
 * The `rc-call-init-notify` event is fired when user create a call from dial pad
 * The `rc-call-start-notify` event is fired when user accepts a ringing call or a outbound call is connected
-* The `rc-call-hold-notify` event is fired when a call is on hold
+* The `rc-call-hold-notify` event is fired when user holds a call
-* The `rc-call-resume-notify` event is fired when a on hold call unhold.
+* The `rc-call-resume-notify` event is fired when user unholds a call.
-* The `rc-call-end-notify` event is fired when a call is ended.
+* The `rc-call-end-notify` event is fired when call is ended.

 **Notice:** When user creates a call to a physical phone number, `rc-call-start-notify` is fired when callee accepts call.
-When user creates a call to a VOIP phone number (such as bettween RingCentral account), `rc-call-start-notify` is fired when call is ringing in callee side.
+When user creates a call to a VOIP phone number (such as bettween RingCentral account), `rc-call-start-notify` is fired when outbound call is ringing in callee side.

-## Ringout call event
+## RingOut call event

 This event is fired when calling mode is `My RingCentral Phone` or `Custom Phone`.
-[Here](https://support.ringcentral.com/articles/en_US/RC_Knowledge_Article/87?r=5&other.SupportCommunityImage.getPictures=1&other.SupportCommunityKnowledge.getKnowledgeInfo=1&ui-comm-runtime-components-aura-components-siteforce-qb.Quarterback.validateRoute=1&ui-communities-components-aura-components-forceCommunity-seoAssistant.SeoAssistant.getSeoData=1) is introduction about Ringout call.
+[Here](https://support.ringcentral.com/s/article/85) is introduction about RingCentral RingOut call.

-Get ringout call info from ringout call event:
+Get RingOut call info from RingOut call event:

 ```js
 window.addEventListener('message', (e) => {